AlejandroGonzalezF/final_project_csci_1030/final_project_proposal.md

 4. What models do you plan to apply to your data first?

-*Logistic Regression: Multiple of my columns are binary, and the coefficient provided will give insight for whether sales are impacted or not, which is helpful for my hypotesis.*
+*Logistic Regression: Multiple of my columns are binary, and the accuracy score provided will give insight for whether sales are impacted or not, which is helpful for my hypotesis.*

 *Decision Trees: I consider it to be a simple way of getting the nonlinear relationships and determine links between two columns that may have not been well defined in the Logistic Regression coefficients.*

 *Random Forest: I plan to use this as a follow up to the Decision Trees, to get an overall view of which factors are related to sales.
 And to see if it impacts or not the overall sales.*

+*XGBoosting: I'll use it as the next step from Random Forest, as it has higher accuracy and is crucial for categorical data as well.*

+*SVMs: The defining model of all, as it will define the margins between classes and it will provide the clearest answer for my hypotesis.*